 An earlier study conducted in 2010 tested 94 cannabis users to evaluate the role of THC/CBD ratios in modulating the effects of psychoactive compounds and attentional bias to drug stimuli .
 Those who smoked high-THC strains showed a higher attentional bias to food and drug stimuli than subjects who took high-CBD strains.
 The authors of the study concluded that CBD could be best used to treat marijuana dependence and other substance use disorders.

-In 2013, a study published in Addictive Behaviors evaluated the effects of a CBD treatment over a 7-day period for nicotine users, concluding that it reduced the number of cigarettes smoked by 40% in addicted subjects, while the placebo group didn’t show a significant difference .
+In 2013, a study published in Addictive Behaviors evaluated the effects of a CBD treatment for nicotine users over a 7-day period, concluding that it reduced the number of cigarettes smoked by 40% in addicted subjects, while the placebo group didn’t show a significant difference .